I'll Have to Say I Love You in a Song: Background

 Croce was killed in a small-plane crash in September 1973, the same week that a 45RPM single, the title cut from his studio album I Got a Name was released.
 After the delayed release of a song from his previous album ("Time in a Bottle") in late 1973, "I'll Have to Say I Love You in a Song" was chosen as the second single released from his final studio album.

 Croce wrote the song in early 1973 when he arrived home and got into a disagreement with his wife, Ingrid.
-Instead of arguing with her, she has stated that Croce "went downstairs, and he started to play like he always did when he wrote ... the next morning, he came up early in the morning and sang it to me."
+Instead of arguing with her, Ingrid has stated that Croce "went downstairs, and he started to play like he always did when he wrote ... the next morning, he came up early in the morning and sang it to me."

 Ingrid Croce wrote an autobiographical cookbook, Thyme in a Bottle, in which she includes interesting anecdotes about Jim.
 She wrote the following about "I'll Have To Say 'I Love You' in a Song":

 One weekend, after being on the road for many months, Jim got a chance to come home to relax with his family.
 We settled in to enjoy our time alone together.
 Though Jim was expecting company the next day, avoiding confrontation he never told me that we were to be joined by an entire film crew!
 The next morning, 15 people from Acorn Productions descended upon our house to record a promotional film of Jim Croce at Home on the Farm.

 I prepared breakfast, lunch and dinner for the whole film crew and after the group left, I questioned Jim about our finances.
 After a year and a half of his working so very hard on the road, we were barely making ends meet, but Jim wouldn't talk about it.
 He hated questions as much as he hated confrontation, especially about money.
 He stormed out of our bedroom and went down to the kitchen table to brood.
 The next morning he woke me gently by singing his new song.
-'Every time I tried to tell you the words just came out wrong.
-So I'll have to say "I love you" in a song.'
+"Every time I tried to tell you the words just came out wrong.
+So I'll have to say 'I love you' in a song."